isaac-kiplangat/mpesa-api/README.md

 Refer to the API documentation for detailed information on the available endpoints and their usage.
 The documentation can be found in the `docs` in` daraja api` directory.

-## Contributing

-If you'd like to contribute to this project, please follow the [Contribution Guidelines](CONTRIBUTING.md).

 ## License